 Scholarships

 The mission of Lake Champlain Sea Grant is to develop and share science-based knowledge to benefit the environment and economies.
-We offer a 13-month Sea Grant Scholars program for University of Vermont (UVM) first- and second-year undergraduate students interested in the sciences and related fields.
-Scholars receive a one-year academic scholarship to offset costs of education and expenses, a paid summer internship and ongoing professional development opportunities.
+We offer a 13-month Sea Grant Scholars program for University of Vermont (UVM) undergraduate students interested in the sciences and related fields.
+Scholars receive a one-year academic scholarship to offset costs of education and expenses, a paid summer internship, and ongoing professional development opportunities.

 Selected scholars will be awarded:

-- a week-long professional development workshop in the Lake Champlain basin August 21-25, 2023;
+• a multi-day professional development workshop in the Lake Champlain basin August 22-25, 2024;

-- regular professional development opportunities with other Sea Grant Scholars throughout their academic experience at UVM; and
+• regular professional development opportunities with other Sea Grant Scholars throughout the academic year; and

 Eligibility

-The Sea Grant Scholars program strives to grow representation of and help prepare Black, Indigenous, and People of Color (BIPOC) students for successful careers in science, science communications, technology, policy, natural resources management, engineering, or related fields.
+The Sea Grant Scholars program aims to support a cohort of diverse student scholars who exemplify UVM's Our Common Ground values to help prepare them for successful careers in science, science communications, technology, policy, natural resources management, engineering, or related fields.
 Current first- and second-year UVM undergraduate students are eligible to apply.
-BIPOC and first generation college students are encouraged to apply.

 Application